FloppyDisck/secret-network-gas-price-study/README.md

 Blocking permit average gas: 22924
 ```

-Validating a permit is ~35x as expensive as simply using a viewing key.
+Validating a permit is ~35x more expensive than simply using a viewing key.
 While permits are very useful users
 since permits are created offline, if abused they can be detrimental to the nodes used for querying data.

 A good UX solution to this should be normalizing user created viewing keys instead of the Keplr default of